Stephen13F/Stephen13F.github.io/_drafts/washing.markdown

 A wipe with acetone will usually suffice, but if product has actually touched it then I would give it the full wash (soap, water etc).

+<h1>Rubber Seals</h1>

+I avoid using acetone often unless I really dirtied them.
+I think it might be bad for the rubber.
+I usually clean with iso-propanol and a good scrub with a paper towel.

 <h1>Glass Pipettes</h1>

 Rinse out with acetone and blow dry with compressed air.
 This is best for pipettes that have only touched solvents (if you used chloroform, rinse it out into the waste with a non-acetone solvent like an alcohol before using acetone).
 You can clean pipettes that have been used for other things but don't waste too muuch time or solvent.
 You should rinse with either acetone or a known solvent that dissolves your compound well followed by acetone (or methanol then acetone if the solvent is chlorinated).